HEPA AIR PURIFIER REVIEWS 2016

-HEPA Air Purifier Reviews: A Comparison of HEPA Filters

 A Comparison of HEPA Filter Air Purifiers

 A micron, also known as a micrometer is one millionth of a meter.
-As a reference point a human hair is approximately 60 microns in diameter and a grain of pollen is 5 microns.
-90% of all airborne particles are less than 10 microns in size and the challenge with air purifiers is that most of these particles are too small to see.
-The light weight and low mass of these particles allow them to be suspended in the air for extended periods of time while the larger and heavier dust type particles tend to settle on the ground much more quickly.
+As a reference point a human hair is approximately 60 microns in diameter.
+A grain of pollen is 5 microns.
+90% of all airborne particles are less than 0.1 microns in size.
+So, they are very tiny.
+The challenge with air purifiers is that most of these particles are too small to see so it's hard to tell how well it's working visually.

 Recommendation: to best enjoy the benefits of cleaner air, find a purifier with a high efficiency filter, good air flow and reasonable noise level.

 HEPA air filters are rated highly due to their superior ability to remove a very high percentage of particles with each pass of air through an air purifier.
 If you suffer from allergies or asthma a HEPA air purifier is always the best choice since its filtration is designed to remove the tiny particles that trigger an allergic reaction.
 The particle removal performance is significantly better with a HEPA filter as compared to the ionic and electronic air cleaners.

 In addition, HEPA air filters often improve performance over time whereas the filterless technologies (ionic, electrostatic) see a decrease in performance over time as the electronic plates become dirty.

 A HEPA filter does not generate ozone.
 In late 2010, the state of California Air Resources Board required all air purifiers to be at a safe ozone level and this has dramatically increased the percentage of air purifiers sold with the HEPA technology.